grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

  	<li><strong>The assets_folder: </strong> The assets folder is the folder that can publicly be accessible by the end user.
 These folders include: images, JavaScript files, fonts and stylesheets files.</li>
  	<li><strong>The environment: </strong>Make sure that the <code>development</code> environment is the one that you are using when you are developing the project. and <code>production</code> is the one that is used when you are publishing the website to production.</li>
- 	<li><strong>The cache: </strong>Grocery CRUD is based on cache to do as less queries to the database as possible it is <strong>strongly </strong><b>advised </b>to use cache to your project.
-The default cache is the files cache but of course you can change the cache configurations to add a faster method to cache.
-All the configurations for the cache can be found at:  <a href="https://framework.zend.com/manual/2.4/en/modules/zend.cache.storage.adapter.html">Zend\Cache\Storage\Adapter</a></li>
 </ol>
 <h3>Step3.</h3>